MohamedElashri/tree/README.md

 - **Installation**: Steps guide you through creating a `bin` directory, downloading the script, and setting up the environment.
 - **Usage**: Provides examples of how to use the script from any location.
 - **Customization**: Encourages modifying the script for specific needs.

-With these instructions, you can easily install and use your custom `tree` script from anywhere on your system.